ML4GLand/EUGENe/docs/usage-principles.md

 2. Sequence preprocessing (`eu.pp.*_seq()` and `eu.pp.*_seqs()`) functions act on sequence.
 Ideally, each type of function (reverse complement, one-hot encode etc.) should have a single sequence function and a multiple sequence function.

-3. Ideally, each multiple sequence function should be parallelizable (or vectorized) and should not just loop through the sequence.
+3. Ideally, each multiple sequence function should be parallelizable (or vectorized) and should not just loop through the sequences.

 4. Dataset preprocessing functions are meant to serve as helpers to perform the more “traditional” machine learning preprocessing steps (e.g. train/test split, feature standardization etc.).